mrdudz/cc65-contrib/Contributing.md

+# cc65-contrib - Contributing
 This repository is a collection of programs/projects made by users of cc65 and as such is somewhat loosely connected to the main project.
 It is however much more relaxed regarding what goes into the repository and how it should look like.

+If you are just looking for the files go [back here](README.md).

 If you want to contribute your program, please read the following few lines and please adhere to these rules: